dorren/parrotpy/README.md

 # mimic an existing df
 df = pr.mimic_df(src_df, spark=spark, n=100)

-# For security or compliance reasons, one may not allowed to generate test data
+# For security or compliance reasons, one may not be allowed to generate test data
 # from production data in the same environment.
 In such case, you can extract
-# the meatadata and save as json file first.
+# the meatadata and save as json file first, then review and modify as needed.

 # mimic in two steps
 metadata = pr.inspect_df(df)    # python dict